dnsimple/chef-dnsimple/README.md

 ## Requirements

 * A DNSimple account at https://dnsimple.com
-* Chef 11 or newer (Feel free to send a pull request for Chef 10.x support)
+* Chef 11 or newer

 ## Deprecation Warning